2024 Wild & Scenic Art Exhibition

 Juried art will be displayed throughout the festival at Grass Valley and Nevada City venues.
 Western Nevada County is home to more than 100 arts-related organizations producing upwards of a thousand events a year, scores of annual festivals, street fairs, art walks, studio tours, and a generous base of artists and makers.
 All this and much more is happening in the Grass Valley-Nevada City Cultural District, designated by the California Arts Council as one of 14 cultural districts for our thriving cultural diversity and unique artistic identities within California.

-Artists are encouraged to submit pieces that will inspire environmental activism through art and highlight the beauty of the natural world.
 We are thrilled to provide artists passionate about the environment an opportunity to showcase their best and share a meaningful message conveyed through their unique artistic visions.

 Submission & Award Information